My Boss Told Me to Go Find an IoT Solution Management for Cell Tower Sites

 Considerations of IoT Company Services and Offerings

 When people think of an IoT company, many people probably start with an idea of an impressive-looking cloud-based software showing all their sites that enables many future-looking applications.
-The “sensors” reporting to the software are a relative afterthought and not considered how complex the task is to acquire and normalize the data from the sites.
+The “sensors” reporting to the software are a relative afterthought and don’t consider how complex the task is to acquire and normalize the data from the sites.
 It is evident when customers have failed when they’ve tried to use solutions that are not specific to telecom sites, like building automation IoT solutions.

 We have seen a case where an “IoT provider” tried to provide a solution to measure diesel fuel levels across many cell sites.
 They had a small communication device and were somewhat dismayed by the fact that the diesel tanks were not all of the same size, shape and had different mounting methods for their sensor.
 It was questionable whether it was worth traveling to every site and installing if all the solution would tell you was the diesel fuel level.
 To make valuable decisions or take valuable actions, you’d most often want to know more than just any single variable from a site.